 The global outbreak of Covid-19 in 2020 has hit the island hard.
 Curaçao went into lockdown.
 There were no more flights and cruise ships to Curaçao island.
 This had disastrous consequences for an island dependent on tourism.

 The capital of Curaçao island is called Willemstad.
-The lively city quarters of Punda and Otrobanda are connected by the Queen Emma Bridge, the famous floating bridge that opens regularly to enable the passage of vessels into the St. Anna Bay.
+The lively city center quarters of Punda and Otrobanda are connected by the Queen Emma Bridge, the famous floating bridge that opens regularly to enable the passage of vessels into the St. Anna Bay.

 The neighborhood of Pietermaai is the scene of many bright-colored townhouses and cozy restaurants.
 Colonial district Scharloo, with its baroque-style buildings, is just one block away.